 Abstract

 Self-assembling bioinks offer the possibility to biofabricate with unprecedented molecular precision, hierarchical control, and biofunctionality.
 However, for these benefits to become widespread reality, it is essential to engineer these ink systems ensuring reproducibility and providing suitable standardization.
 Here, we report on the characterization, optimization, and validation of a bioink based on the non-covalent, yet high affinity, interactions and organization of a disordered protein (ELR) with graphene oxide (GO).
 Co-assembly and hierarchical organization of the components is triggered and guided upon liquid-on-liquid printing of an ELR solution inside a GO solution, enabling the fabrication of macroscopic tubular structures with resolutions down to ~10 m in diameter and ~2 m thick tube walls.
-Both experiments and cross-platform finite element analysis were performed to characterize and optimize the printing conditions, underlying interfacial diffusion-reaction mechanism of assembly, fidelity of the prints, and resulting material porosity and permeability.
+Both experiments and finite element analysis were performed to characterize and optimize the printing conditions, underlying interfacial diffusion-reaction mechanism of assembly, fidelity of the prints, and resulting material porosity and permeability.
 By systematic modification of printing conditions, we demonstrate the capacity to modulate the pore size of the printed material between 0.5 - 4 µm, resulting in permeability constants to 20 kDa dextran between 2x10-6 - 58x10-6 cm/s and to fluorescein sodium salt between 1x10-5 - 5x10-5 cm/s.
 Taking advantage of the biocompatibility of the bioink, human umbilical vascular endothelial cells (hUVECs) were then grown on the material and used to further affect structure permeability.
 Finally, the potential of the ELR-GO bioink was also demonstrated by printing tubes exhibiting walls with progressively different concentrations of the components, resulting in anisotropic permeabilities with a gradient profile.

 Introduction